OSU-AIGSA/osu-aigsa.github.io/docs/index.md

 ## Recurring Events

 This year, we are going to be offering three recurring events as listed below.
-For more information, so the Events Schedule and click on the event you are interested in.
-Hope to see you there! :)
+For more information, go to the Events Schedule and click on the event you are interested in.
+Hope to see you there!

-### Bi-Weekly Grad Student Talks
+#### Bi-Weekly Grad Student Talks
-  - Every other Wednesday from 12-1 in KEC 1001 starting October 1st.
+Every other Wednesday from 12-1 in KEC 1001 starting October 1st.
-### Bi-Weekly Current Events Chat & Dinner
+#### Bi-Weekly Current Events Chat & Dinner
-  - Every other Wednesday from 5-6 in KEC 1114 starting October 8st.
+Every other Wednesday from 5-6 in KEC 1114 starting October 8st.
-### Weekly Coffee & Bagel Study Hours
+#### Weekly Coffee & Bagel Study Hours
-  - Every Monday from 10:30-12:30 in KEC 1114 starting September 29th.
+Every Monday from 10:30-12:30 in KEC 1114 starting September 29th.

 [Tentative Schedule](https://docs.google.com/document/d/1KI_hMutJ5p3e3zgym5kDPwyfMlAYPhlKcKfb17tQGGM/edit?usp=sharing)